zhanghongce/TACAS-artifact/README.md

       NOTE:
          * This pipeline case is a simple version of the back-end of an in-order processor pipeline.
-It contains 3 pipeline stages and there are also forwarding network implemented as shown below.
+It contains 3 pipeline stages and there is also a forwarding network.
            To aid forwarding, there is also a tiny scoreboard implemented.
            (See `$ILAROOT/examples/Simple-Pipe/README.md` for details)

       To learn about the size of the ILA constructing code, run
       ```